Written by, Bojana Atanasovska

 In Zone 1 or 2, rent can range from £1,200 (for a studio) to £2,400 (two-bedroom flat).
 Monthly rent for a one-bedroom flat in the centre costs around £1,500.
 You could pay less, but then you would have to commute for about an hour to get to work or meet friends in the centre.

-Just for comparison rent outside the capital is an average of £1,068.
+For comparison, rent outside the capital is an average of £1,068.

 Related: Worst places to live in London